ajpelu/qpyr_dendro/man/notes_dendro_analysis.md

 Altman, J., P. Fibich, J. Dolezal, and T. Aakala.
 2014.
 TRADER: A package for tree ring analysis of disturbance events in r.
 Dendrochronologia 32:107–112.

+Biondi, F., and F. Qeadan.
+2008.
+A theory-driven approach to tree-ring standardization: Defining the biological trend from expected basal area increment.
+Tree-Ring Research 64:81–96.

 Black, B. A., and M. D. Abrams.
 2003.
 Use of boundary-line growth patterns as a basis for dendroecological release criteria.
 Ecological Applications 13:1733–1749.

 Camarero, J. J., C. Bigler, J. C. Linares, and E. Gil-Pelegrín.
 2011.
 Synergistic effects of past historical logging and drought on the decline of pyrenean silver fir forests.
 Forest Ecology and Management 262:759–769.